Print

 Instructions

-2. Toss in butter and coat with flour.
+2. Add the butter and toss to coat with the flour.
 Using your fingers, squeeze and work the butter into the flour.
-Continue until most of the butter looks shaggy.
+Use both hands and make the motion as if you were dealing out cards.
+Continue squeezing and tossing until most of the butter looks shaggy.
 Some larger pieces can remain, up to the size of a marble.

-3. Add the vinegar to the water then drip in 3/4 of it throughout the dough and toss together with your fingers.
-If there is enough water the dough should easily squeeze together with your hands.
-Drip in more water as needed, switching to a spatula if needed to make sure to get any dry spots moistened.
+3. Add the vinegar to the ice water.
+Drip in 3/4 of it throughout the dough, then toss the mixture together with your fingers.
+When there is enough water added, the dough should easily squeeze together with your hands.
+Transfer any fully hydrated dough to a work surface.
+Drip in more water as needed to any remaining dry spots.
 Add just enough water to bring the dough together.

-4. Using your hands gently bring the dough together as one large ball.
-Transfer the pastry to a work surface and divide it into two pieces, each about 12 ounces.
-Shape into a rough disk shape.
+4. Using your hands, gently bring the dough together into one large ball.
+Divide it into two equal pieces, about 12 ounces each.
+Shape each piece into a rough disk.

-5. Place each in a piece of plastic wrap and wrap tightly.
+5. Place each disk in a piece of plastic wrap and wrap tightly.

-6. Using a rolling pin, roll the wrapped dough out until it stretches to the corner of the plastic wrap.
+6. Using a rolling pin, roll the wrapped dough out until it stretches to the edges of the plastic wrap to ensure a tight seal.

 Notes

 This recipe makes enough pastry to make one double-crust pie or two single-crust pies.
-If you just want to make one single-crust pie, you can halve the recipe.
+You can halve the recipe if you only want to make one single-crust pie.